OperatorFoundation/ShadowSwift/README.md

 ## Prerequisites

-The Swift programming language minimum version 5.5.
+The Swift programming language minimum version 5.6.
 If you are using a Linux system follow the instructions on swift.org to install Swift.
-If you are using macOS we reccomend that you install Xcode.
+If you are using macOS we recommend that you install Xcode.

 ## Using the Library